richorama/richorama.github.io/_posts/2021-01-28-offline-vector-tiles.md

 The [@mapbox/mbtiles](https://www.npmjs.com/package/@mapbox/mbtiles) package will open the mbtiles file and retrieve the vector tiles.
 So this just needs connecting to the http request.

-I wrote a simple module which wraps this up and returns a function which will load the tile data from the mbtiles file with a promise:
+I wrote a simple module which wraps `@mapbox/mbtiles`.
+It open the mbtiles file and returns a function to retrieve a tile using promises:

 {% highlight ts %}
 import MBTiles from '@mapbox/mbtiles'